gthomsen/knowledge-graph/Fortran IO with Namelists.md

 Keys may be repeated multiple times and the value is that of the last encountered key.

+Strings should be quoted.
+In reality, the interplay between opening units with the `DELIM=` argument, reading from internal files (reading from a string), and writing files that will be read in as namelists is complicated - but all of that can be sidestepped by being standards-compliant and quoting strings.
+See [[#Quoting Character Variables|here for more details]].

 ## Writing
 The namelist name and all keys are written in upper-case.

+Be careful about opening the output unit with `DELIM=` set to anything except `DELIM=quote` as the [[#Quoting Character Variables|output generated is not standards-compliant]].

 ## Portability
 Some compilers are lenient when parsing a namelist file which leads to portability issues between systems.
 Just because one compiler reads a namelist file does not mean that it correct.